ViveTheModder/swag-studio/README.md

 * enabling or disabling visual effects like the Aura Charge, Ki Charge, Camera Shake and MAX Power Mode explosion;
 * enabling or disabling fades (fade-in / fade-out).

-To ensure the program works, it comes with a folder containing vanilla copies of every GSC (from GSC-B-00.gsc to GSC-B-47.gsc).
+To ensure the program works, the repo includes a folder containing vanilla copies of every GSC (from GSC-B-00.gsc to GSC-B-47.gsc).

 ## Usage/Preview
 ![preview1](https://github.com/ViveTheModder/swag-studio/blob/main/img/demo.png)